They Say I'm Different

 They Say I'm Different is the second studio album by Betty Davis.
 It was released in 1974.

 Legacy

 The Wire placed They Say I'm Different in their list of "100 Records That Set the World on Fire (While No One Was Listening)".
 In 2017 a documentary called Betty: They Say I'm Different was released.

+"Shoo-B-Doop and Cop Him" was sampled by Ice Cube on his song "Once Upon A Time In The Projects".